Uzair-Waseem-390/Uzair-Waseem-390/README.md

 <br/>

-> 📝 **Why I Use 3 Redis Partitions Instead of One**
+> 📝 **Why I Use Isolated Redis Partitions Instead of One Flat Pool**
-> *How GazaBridge separates task brokering, API caching, and rate limiting into isolated logical DBs — and why mixing them is a hidden reliability risk.*
+> *How GazaBridge separates task brokering, API caching, rate limiting, and token blacklisting into isolated logical DBs — and why mixing them is a hidden reliability risk.*

 > 📝 **Building a Sliding-Window Rate Limiter From Scratch in Django**
 > *The custom GlobalRateLimitMiddleware: trusted proxy detection, IP spoofing prevention, Redis-backed counters, and why DRF's built-in throttling wasn't enough.*

+> 📝 **FIFO Inventory Costing: Making an Accounting Ledger Actually Correct**
+> *How AlphaPK's FIFOLedger consumes purchase batches in order and snapshots COGS at invoice confirmation — and what breaks if you get this wrong.*

 > 📝 **How I Structure Celery Pipelines That Don't Break Under Load**
 > *Task routing, retry strategies, result backends, and failure isolation in production async systems.*